 The thin layer of new wax that bees build over the top of cured (or dried) honey is called capping wax.
 Although bees cap brood cells one at a time, they cap honey cells in groups.
-Once an area of comb is ready to cap, the bees may cover many square inches at once.
+Once an area of comb is ready to cap, the bees may cover many square inches at once, smearing capping wax in a thin layer across the top.
 This different way of capping partially accounts for the flatter surface of honeycomb as compared to brood comb.

 Depending on their genetics, bees either place the capping wax directly on the surface of the honey, or they may leave a little air pocket between the surface of the honey and the wax.
 These two methods make no difference in the flavor, color, or quality of the honey, but they make the finished combs look dramatically different.

-The practice of producing chunk honey, which is just a piece of honeycomb submerged in extracted honey, was one way in which beekeepers could sell their wet-capped honey.
+But if you want to sell wet-capped comb honey, try making chunk honey.
+Chunk honey, which is just a piece of honeycomb submerged in extracted honey, is one way in which beekeepers can easily sell their wet-capped honey.